jeffcarp/ifs-js/README.md

 An interpretation of the algorithms presented in the really cool talk [Generating Art In Many Worlds](https://www.youtube.com/watch?v=vLlbEZt-3j0&index=22&list=PLZdCLR02grLrKAOj8FJ1GGmNM5l7Okz0a) by Dan Lidral Porter at Clojure/West 2015 implemented in JavaScript.

 [See it action here](http://jeffcarp.github.io/ifs-js/).
 You may need to refresh once or twice to see quick results.
+Please fork/remix to your heart's content!

 Also see: